-Boston Pilgrim (Red Sox) hurler Bill Dinneen pitches the season's fourth no-hitter beating the White Sox, 2-0.
-The right-hander, who will become an American League ump 17 days after he retires in 1909, is the only person in major league history ever to pitch a no-hitter and call one as plate umpire.
+Boston Pilgrim hurler Bill Dinneen pitches the season's fourth no-hitter, beating the White Sox, 2-0.
+The right-hander, who will become an American League ump 17 days after he retires in 1909, is the only person in major league history ever to pitch a no-hitter and call one as an umpire.

-At Chicago's Comiskey Park, 33-year old Joe Jackson's sixth inning double off Tiger hurler George Haus breaks a scoreless tie putting the White Sox ahead, 2-0.
-'Shoeless' Joe's game-winning hit will be his last of his 13-year career as players put on the grand jury list are indefinitely suspended for the rest of the season as the probe of the 1919 World Series fix is investigated.
+At Chicago's Comiskey Park, 33-year-old Joe Jackson's sixth-inning double off Tiger hurler Hooks Dauss breaks a scoreless tie, putting the White Sox ahead, 2-0.
+'Shoeless' Joe's game-winning hit is the last of his 13-year career when he indefinitely suspended for the rest of the season due to the investigation of the 1919 World Series fix.

 Lefty Grove is the first pitcher to strike out the side on nine pitches for the second time in his career.
-The A's southpaw also accomplished the feat last month becoming the only hurler to do it twice in one season.
+Last month, the A's southpaw also accomplished the feat, becoming the only hurler to do it twice in one season.

-At the Polo Grounds, the Giants unveil bronze tablets in memory of two former players Christy Mathewson and Ross Youngs.
-The future Hall of Famers were much beloved and respected by their manager John McGraw, a tyrant in the dugout who was known to berate his ballplayers.
+At the Polo Grounds, the Giants unveil bronze tablets in memory of two former players, Christy Mathewson and Ross Youngs.
+The future Hall of Famers were much-beloved and respected by their manager, John McGraw, a tyrant known to be critical to his ballplayers in the dugout.

-Nick Altrock becomes the first player to appear in major league games in five different decades.
-The 54-year old former left-hander accomplishes the feat as a pinch hitter when he walks and then is promptly picked off first base in the Senators' 4-2 loss to Boston at Griffith Stadium.
+Nick Altrock becomes the first player to appear in major league games in five decades.
+The 54-year-old former left-hander accomplishes the feat as a pinch-hitter when he walks before being picked off at first base in the Senators' 4-2 loss to Boston at Griffith Stadium.

 Replacing Johnny Mize, tossed by an ump for arguing, Cardinal rookie first baseman Walter Alston makes an error in handling two chances and strikes out in his only major league at-bat.
-'Smokey' will, however, win seven pennants and four World Series in his 23-year Hall of Fame career as Dodger manager from 1954 to 1976.
+However, 'Smokey' will win seven pennants and four World Series in his 23-year Hall of Fame career as Dodger manager from 1954 to 1976.

 An ailing Lou Gehrig hits his 493rd and final major league home run off Senators' right-hander Dutch Leonard.
 On the same date 15 years earlier, the Yankee first baseman had gone deep off Bill Piercy at Fenway Park for his first career home run.

-Bill Sharman, recently called up from Fort Worth, is one of 15 Dodgers who are ejected by umpire Frank Dascoli for bench jockeying after a close call at home plate.
-The future basketball Hall of Famer will never play in the big leagues, and thus he will become the only player to be ejected from a major league game without ever appearing in one.
+Bill Sharman, recently called up from Fort Worth, is one of 15 Dodgers ejected by umpire Frank Dascoli for bench jockeying after a close call at home plate.
+The future basketball Hall of Famer will never play in the big leagues, and thus, he will become the first player ejected from a major league game without ever appearing in one.

-The first episode of NBC's Tonight Show, featuring Steve Allen as the host along with announcer Gene Rayburn and bandleader Skitch Henderson, airs nationally for the first time.
+The first episode of NBC's The first episode of NBC's Tonight Show, featuring Steve Allen as the host, announcer Gene Rayburn, and bandleader Skitch Henderson, airs nationally for the first time.
+Giants center fielder Willie Mays, the NL's leader in batting and eventual MVP of the circuit, appears as one of the first guests on the 90-minute innovative broadcast that will become a staple of late-night television., featuring Steve Allen as the host along with announcer Gene Rayburn and bandleader Skitch Henderson, airs nationally for the first time.
 Giants center fielder Willie Mays, the NL's leader in batting and eventual MVP of the circuit, appears as one of the first guests on the 90-minute innovative broadcast that will become a staple of late-night television.

-Phillies second baseman Sparky Anderson goes 0-for-3 and is caught stealing in a 5-2 loss to Milwaukee at County Stadium.
-The season finale marks the end of the 25-year old infielder's playing career, but the future Hall of Fame manager's participation in 152 contests will establish a record for the most games ever played by someone who spent only one year in the major leagues.
+In addition to being thrown out trying to steal a base, Phillies' second baseman Sparky Anderson goes 0-for-3 in a 5-2 loss to Milwaukee at County Stadium.
+The season finale marks the end of the 25-year-old infielder's playing career, but the future Hall of Fame manager's participation in 152 contests will establish a record for the most games ever played by someone who spent only one year in the major leagues.

 Ryne Duren makes his first start in two years memorable when he strikes out the first five batters he faces in the Yankees' 5-1 victory over Washington.
 The feat ties a modern major league record shared by Lefty Gomez (Yankees), Dazzy Vance (Dodgers), and Walter Johnson (Senators).

 Sandy Koufax breaks the National League mark for strikeouts in a season, surpassing Christy Mathewson's mark of 267 established in 1903.
-Unlike the turmoil caused by commissioner Ford Frick's edict of having to hit 61 homers by the 154th game in the extended 162-game schedule to break Babe Ruth’s single season home run record, little is made that the Dodgers southpaw's 268th punch-out occurs in the 151st game of the season, compared to the 142-game sked played early in the century.
+Unlike the turmoil caused by commissioner Ford Frick's mandate of having to hit 61 homers by the 154th game in the extended 162-game schedule to break the single-season standard, the Dodgers southpaw's 268th punch-out, occurring in the 151st game of the season, compared to the 142-game sked played early in the century raises no controversy.

-At Colt Stadium, Colt .45s skipper Harry Craft starts an all rookie team which includes future stars such as Joe Morgan, Rusty Staub, Jimmy Wynn, and Jerry Grote.
-The freshman team, whose average age is 19-years and 4 months old, loses to the Mets, 10-3, with 17-year old starting pitcher Jay Dahl making his only major league appearance.
+At Colt Stadium, Houston's skipper Harry Craft starts an all-rookie team that includes future stars like Joe Morgan, Rusty Staub, Jimmy Wynn, and Jerry Grote.
+The Colt .45s freshman team, whose average age is 19-years and four months old, loses to the Mets, 10-3, with 17-year-old starting pitcher Jay Dahl making his only major league appearance.

 Ferguson Jenkins posts the first of his six 20-game win seasons when the Cubs beat the Reds at Crosley Field, 4-1.
 The Canadian right-hander will lead the American League with 25 victories after Chicago deals the future Hall of Famer to the Rangers in 1974.